 Mechanical Insulation is one of the most cost-effective ways to reduce utility costs and greenhouse gas emissions.
-By providing energy audits, Gribbins Insulation can help our customers fully understand the monetary and environmental benefits of proper mechanical insulation.
+By providing energy audits, Gribbins Insulation helps our customers fully understand the monetary and environmental benefits of proper mechanical insulation.

-Please learn more about the process below and review the presentation from the National Insulation Association on their energy audit for the State of Montana.
+You can learn more about the process below and review this presentation from the National Insulation Association: The Power of Insulation.
 For more information about the program, click on the logo to the right.

-1. An energy appraisal first involves an onsite facility walk-through by one of our certified insulation energy appraisers (see list below), who will gather data on the insulated and uninsulated piping, ductwork, and equipment.
+- An energy appraisal first involves an onsite facility walk-through by one of our Certified Insulation Energy Appraisers, who will gather data on the insulated and uninsulated piping, ductwork, and equipment.
 The customer can determine the extent of the audit – the entire facility or maybe just the boiler room.

 Energy Appraisal in Action – Helena, Montana